Jax05/crud-pokedex/README.md

 - run `db:migrate`
 - run `db:seed`
 - run `shotgun` and navigate to the location it's listening on in your web browser (ex.
 127.0.0.1:9393)

+## Contributions
+Contributions are welcome!

+Feel free to ask for feedback on your ideas before submitting a pull request.

+Please search issues and pull requests before adding something new to avoid duplications.

+The following types of contributions are welcome:

+- Reporting a bug
+- Discussing current code
+- Submitting a fix
+- Proposing new features